thirdeyenick/redis-test/README.md

 # redis-test

-just tests a redis backend service
+just tests a redis backend service by increasing a counter on each visit.